spectrochempy/spectrochempy/docs/devguide/contributing.rst

     git checkout command.

 When creating this branch, make sure your master branch is up to date with the latest upstream master version.
-To update your local master branch, you can do:
+To update your local master branch, you can do

 .. sourcecode:: bash